lindstdb/README-Generator/generatedMarkdown.md

 - [Questions](#questions)

 ## Installation
-install inquirer@8.2.4 and run 'node index.js' from the command line.
+NPM i - node index.js

 ## Usage
-Use the command line and node prompts.
+For use among humans

 ## Contributing
-Contribute by yelling very, very loudly.
+Contribute, please

 ## Tests
-Testing, Testing...
+testing 1.. testing

 ## Questions
-If you have any questions, you can reach me at notmyemail@gmail.com.
+If you have any questions, you can reach me at lindstdb@gmail.com.
 You can also find me on GitHub at https://github.com/lindstdb.